Skip to content

 Avanet

-Setting up STAS on a Sophos Firewall (SFOS)
+Set up STAS on a Sophos Firewall (SFOS)

 Requirements

-• License: Base firewall
+• License: Base Firewall

 • Mode: Gateway

-• Windows Server 2008 R2 or newer
+• Windows Server 2008 R2 or later

 What is STAS?